-There are few things more frustrating than being stumped during a game of hangman.
+Have you ever been stumped during a game of hangman?
 Your opponent has somehow schemed up the most deviously complex secret word, and any prior faith you’d had in your code-cracking abilities begins to spiral down the drain.
 Time to take hangman champion off of my resumé, you think.
 And the worst part?
 Odds are, the mystery word is a whole lot simpler than you think.

 No, the hardest word to guess in hangman isn’t pneumonoultramicroscopicsilicovolcanoconiosis (aka the longest word in the English language).
 The word that your opponent is so slyly stumping you over might be “jazz.”

 According to Reader’s Digest, mathematician Jon McLoone’s daughter asked for advice on how to stump her hangman opponent.
 After sifting through more than five million data points, McLoone came up with the magic word.